socnetv/app/docs/roadmaps/roadmap_ws13_undo_redo.md

 # Undo/Redo (WS13)

+## Goal

+Give users a real undo/redo mechanism for graph-mutating operations (#31), extending the existing filter/visibility snapshot pattern (shipped via WS9, see Background) to structural mutations and attribute edits.

 ## Status

 Just created (2026-07-30), not started.
 Scoped at a high level only — detailed technical design (per-mutation-type state capture, stack architecture) has not been done yet.
-See "Open questions" below for what's still unresolved.
+See What Remains Open below for what's still unresolved.

+## Background

-## Origin
+### Origin

 #31 is a long-standing user request: *"My main frustration, as a beginner, is that I can't find an
 undo button; when I make large-scale mistakes, I find myself having to start all over."* No technical